 Senate Minority Leader Calls On Jeff Sessions To Resign As Attorney General

-Senate Minority Leader Chuck Schumer, D-N.Y., called on Jeff Sessions to resign as Attorney General after reports that Sessions spoke to Russia's ambassador twice last year, while Sessions was working as a top advisor and surrogate for Donald Trump's presidential campaign.
-The news was first reported by the Washington Post, and has since been confirmed by NPR's Carrie Johnson.
+Senate Minority Leader Chuck Schumer, D-N.Y., called on Jeff Sessions to resign as attorney general after reports that Sessions spoke to Russia's ambassador twice last year, while Sessions was working as a top adviser and surrogate for Donald Trump's presidential campaign.
+The news was first reported by The Washington Post, and has since been confirmed by NPR's Carrie Johnson.

 "There cannot be even the scintilla of doubt about the impartiality and fairness of the attorney general, the top law enforcement official of the land," Schumer said.
 "Because the Department of Justice should be above reproach, for the good of the country Attorney General Sessions should resign."

-Schumer also said deputy Attorney General Dana Boente should appoint an independent prosecutor to look into Russia's attempted influence in the 2016 election to ensure the integrity of the investigation.
+Schumer also said Deputy Attorney General Dana Boente should appoint an independent prosecutor to look into Russia's attempted influence in the 2016 election to ensure the integrity of the investigation.
 If that doesn't happen, Schumer said Congress should revive its own power to name an independent prosecutor, which was created in 1978 after Watergate and lapsed following the Kenneth Starr investigation of President Bill Clinton in the 1990s.
 Schumer also called on the Justice Department inspector general to begin an immediate investigation.

 Many Democrats have been demanding a Sessions recusal from the probe since before he was Attorney General, and have repeated that demand at every development, including the recent resignation of National Security Advisor Michael Flynn, who stepped down after making misleading statements about his own contacts with Ambassador Sergey Kislyak to Vice President Mike Pence and other top White House officials.